How to Teach History to Preschoolers

 Using Books to Teach History to Preschoolers

-There aren't very many history books geared toward preschoolers.
-One that can be used with preschoolers is the .
 This book covers world history.
 It has short, easy-to-understand text.
-However, you don't have to read all of the text.
-Explaining the pictures can be far more effective.
+However, you don't have to read all of the text, if your child doesn't show any interest.
+Explaining what is happening in the pictures can be far more effective.
 You can point out that in the past people didn't have paper to write on, so they used clay tablets.
 Point out the different clothing people wore in different time periods.
 Point out the different weapons that they used.
-Usborne First Encyclopedia of History

-The First Little House Books series are a way to introduce history in a story format.
-Again, point out the different clothing people wore, how they got around, the kinds of houses they lived in, etc. When you read fairy tales or any other books set in the past, do the same thing.
+The series are a way to introduce history in a story format.
+Again, point out the different clothing people wore, how they travelled, the kinds of houses they lived in, etc. When you read fairy tales or any other books set in the past, do the same thing.
+First Little House Books

 The Magic Tree House is a series of books that can be read to preschool and kindergarten age kids.
 The main characters Jack and Annie regularly travel back in time.
 The Magic Tree House is a fun way to expose kids to history.